-Distributions to unitholders are intended to be made monthly in arrears based on distributable cash(1) and cash redemptions of Fund units and subject to the Fund retaining such reasonable working capital and other reserves as may be considered appropriate by the Trustees of the Fund.
+Distributions to unitholders are intended to be made monthly in arrears based on distributable $\cosh^{(1)}$ and cash redemptions of Fund units and subject to the Fund retaining such reasonable working capital and other reserves as may be considered appropriate by the Trustees of the Fund.
 It is the Fund's intention to pay even distributions and, if possible, allow the Fund to maintain consistent monthly distributions to unitholders.
-The Fund intends to make monthly distributions of its available distributable cash(1) to the extent possible.
+The Fund intends to make monthly distributions of its available distributable $\cosh^{(1)}$ to the extent possible.

-During Q4 2020, no monthly distributions were declared or paid in each of the months of October, November, and December 2020.
-On March 23, 2020, the Fund temporarily suspended unitholder distributions until further notice as a result of the impact of COVID-19 on SIR's operations.
+During Q1 2021, no monthly distributions were declared or paid in each of the months of January, February and March 2021.
+On March 23, 2020, the Fund temporarily suspended unitholder distributions until further notice as a result of the impact of the pandemic on SIR's operations.
 During Q1 2020, the Fund paid monthly distributions in arrears of \$0.7 million, or \$0.0875 per unit, in each of the months of January, February, and March 2020.
+The Partnership and the Fund have consented allow SIR to defer the royalty payments and interest on the SIR Loan that were due after March 31, 2020.
+The original deferral agreement has been extend four times with the most recent extension continuing until July 6, 2021.

 The payout ratio(1) of cash distributed to distributable cash(1) is intended to average 100% per annum over the long term.
 Prior to the suspension of unitholder distributions effective on March 23, 2020, the Fund paid even monthly distributions to unitholders, when its underlying cash flow from the Partnership was subject to seasonal fluctuations (as experienced by SIR).
 As a result, there were times during the year when the Fund's payout ratio(1) would exceed or could be lower than 100%.
-The payout ratio(1) of cash distributed to distributable cash(1) for Q4 2020 was 0.00%, compared to 102.3% for Q4

-2019, and 187.4% for Fiscal 2020 compared to 105.9% for Fiscal 2019.
-The payout ratio(1) since the Fund's inception in 2004 up to and including Q4 2020 is 100.6%, in line with Fund's target payout ratio of 100%.
+The payout ratio(1) of cash distributed to distributable cash(1) for Q1 2021 was 0.0%, compared to 112.3% for Q1 2020.
+The payout ratio(1) since the Fund's inception in 2004 up to and including Q1 2021 is 101%, in line with Fund's target payout ratio of 100%.

-Please refer to page 17 for distributable cash(1) and a summary of monthly distributions since inception, and page 17 for a description of the Fund's payout ratio(1).
+Please refer to page 14 for distributable cash(1) and a summary of monthly distributions since inception, and page 15 for a description of the Fund's payout ratio(1).